Vocaloid 5: Ken

 Ken is a Japanese voicebank released as an integrated part of Vocaloid 5 on July 12, 2018.
 His voice has been described as "sharp" and "clear" with a "light vocal quality".

 VY1

 This voicebank is a minor update to the VY1v4 package.
 It was released on July 12, 2018.
 VY1 only includes VY1v4's "Normal" vocal.

 VY2

 This voicebank is a minor update to the VY2v3 package; it primarily adds the "growl" function.
 It was released on July 12, 2018.
 VY2 only includes VY2v3's "Standard" vocal.

 Haruno Sora

 Haruno Sora is a voicebank for Vocaloid 5 and Voiceroid 2 developed by AH-Software and released on July 26, 2018.
 Her voice provider is Kikuko Inoue.
 The voicebank has two voice libraries, "Natural" and "Cool".

 Meika Hime & Mikoto

 Meika Hime & Mikoto are two Vocaloid 5 voicebanks created by Gynoid Co., Ltd and sampled from the voice actress Kotori Koiwai.
-They were released for Vocaloid on March 30, 2019, along with text-to-speech software.
+They were released on March 30, 2019, along with text-to-speech software.

+Luo Tianyi, Yuezheng Ling & Yan He V5

+Three Chinese voicebanks developed by Shanghai HENIAN Information Technology Co., Ltd and released in February 2023.
+They serve as updates to their Vocaloid 4 versions.